This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I enjoyed our self-guided tour of Westminster Abbey more than I thought I would, as did our kids (14 & 10).

 Not only is this place of worship the finest example of early English Gothic architecture, but it is also the Royal Church.
-Every monarch since William the Conqueror has been crowned here and many have been married in the abbey as well.
+Every monarch since William the Conqueror has had their coronations here and there have been many royal weddings in the abbey as well.

 A self-guided audio tour through the abbey shares the history and stories of the church.